-My little man just celebrated his half birthday as he turned four and a half.
-Despite his young age, he has learned (from mariokart) that how you finish matters.
-He is much happier with himself when he turns into a bullet and has an exciting finish in Mariokart than when he gets middle of the pack (say 5th place).
+My little man taught me a lesson when he turned four and a half.
+Despite his young age, he has learned that how you finish matters.
+Where did he learn this lesson?
+In Mariokart of all places.
+He is much happier with himself when he turns into a bullet and has an exciting finish even if it is second to last place than when he gets middle of the pack (say 5th place).
 “Daddy, I got 11th place!!”
-My son’s reaction made me think about finishing other races, like my life after financial independence.
+My son’s reaction made me think about finishing other races, like my life after FI (financial independence).
 How will I finish that race?
 What will I do?

 This question hit me again while reading the book A Doctor’s Guide to Eliminating Debt.
-At the end, the book poses a great question: “What are you retiring to?”
-It talks about the finish line and not just making it to the finish line, but what to do after it.
+At the end, the author (Dr. Cory Fawcett) poses a great question: “What are you retiring to?”
+The book discusses the finish line.
+Not just making it to the finish line, but what to do after it.

-So, I’d like to discuss five things that I’ll do much more often when I cross my financial independence (FI) number, or life after financial independence.
+So, I’d like to discuss five things that I’ll do more often when I cross my financial independence (FI) number.
+This is my life after FI (Financial Independence).

 Number 1.
 Mission Work

-If I went back and read any of my personal statements or secondary applications for medical school, I bet the words “mission work” are on every single one of them.
+If I went back and read any of my personal statements or secondary applications for medical school, I bet “mission work” is in every single one of them.

 I’ve always had a heart for helping others in a meaningful way (though I readily admit that not all mission work is as helpful as we think).